All about selects

 This is a select menu that allows the user to select from a list of roles in the server.

-Code is mostly the same as the example above, except we use RoleSelect
+Same as the basic select, except we import and use RoleSelect

 instead of Select